 Counselling sessions are 50 minutes long and usually take place weekly in one of our counselling rooms at the Hospice.
 However, we are a flexible service and the number and regularity of sessions can be discussed and arranged with you.
 Counsellors are required to make brief session notes which will remain confidential.
 This could only change if there is a risk of someone being harmed.
 However, this will always be discussed in a counselling session at the earliest opportunity.

 Individual counselling is available for all family and friends of patients who were under our care, and is offered free of charge.

-Approaching the Counselling & Support Service to find out about counselling is not necessarily the same as signing up for counselling.
+Approaching the Counselling and Support Service to find out about counselling is not necessarily the same as signing up for counselling.
 Your first appointment will be an opportunity to meet with a counsellor and discuss your situation in confidence.
 If you then decide that counselling is appropriate, and may be helpful, arrangements will be made for you to meet with a counsellor on a weekly basis for an agreed number of sessions.
-To book an introductory appointment, ring the Counselling & Support Service on 01892 820525.
+To book an introductory appointment, ring the Counselling and Support Service on 01892 820525.

 Our Chaplains holds First Anniversary Remembrance Gatherings throughout the year to help family members and carers mark the one year anniversary of their bereavement.
 For more information, contact the Counselling and Support Service on 01892 820525.
 For more information on the Spiritual Support we provide please visit the In Patient Ward section of this website.